wang-xinyu/tensorrtx/README.md

 - `22 May 2020`.
 A new branch [trt4](https://github.com/wang-xinyu/tensorrtx/tree/trt4) created, which is using TensorRT 4 API.
 Now the master branch is using TensorRT 7 API.
 But only `yolov4` has been migrated to TensorRT 7 API for now.
 The rest will be migrated soon.
 And a tutorial for `migarating from TensorRT 4 to 7` provided.
 - `28 May 2020`. arcface LResNet50E-IR model from [deepinsight/insightface](https://github.com/deepinsight/insightface) implemented.
 We got 333fps on GTX1080.
+- `2 June 2020`. yolov3 and yolov3-spp migrated to TensorRT 7 API.
+The new yolov3 is using pytorch implementation [ultralytics/yolov3](https://github.com/ultralytics/yolov3), the yolov3 in branch `trt4` was using pytorch implementation [ayooshkathuria/pytorch-yolo-v3](https://github.com/ayooshkathuria/pytorch-yolo-v3).

 ## Tutorials